CS3219-AY2324S1/ay2324s1-course-assessment-g06/README.md

 # 👋 Welcome to PeerPrep! 👋

  Hello and welcome to the GitHub repository for PeerPrep, a collaborative platform dedicated to empowering and connecting learners from around the globe!
+This is done by Group G06 for CS3219 in AY23/24 Semester 1!

 ### What is PeerPrep?
 PeerPrep is an innovative platform designed to enhance your learning journey through collaborative preparation.
 Whether you're gearing up for exams, mastering a new subject, or simply quenching your thirst for knowledge, PeerPrep is here to make the process interactive, effective, and enjoyable.